docQodly/docs/versioned_docs/version-1.0.0/studio/pageLoaders/components/textinput.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="60%">
         <ul>
                 <li><strong>Placeholder</strong>: Set a placeholder to provide users with a hint or example of the expected input.
-This text appears within the input field and disappears as soon as users begin typing.</li> &nbsp;
+This text appears within the input field and disappears as soon as users begin typing.<br/></li>
                 <li><strong>Input Type</strong>: Select the appropriate input type to match the nature of the expected data.
 Available types include:</li>
         </ul>
 	</Column.Item>